ece-student/Team-16/docs/lab3/lab3.md

 ## Drawing one box on the screen

-Drawing one box on the screen is independent of the work we've done so part, which we will add in later when we use external inputs to change what happens on the screen.
+Drawing one box on the screen is independent of the work we've done so far.
+We will use this later when we use external inputs to change what happens on the screen.

 For this first part, we only need to program using Verilog.
 First from the VGA driver, we receive some pixel x and y coordinate which we declare as a wire in verilog as such: